Banks burn in San Diego suburb as protest turns violent

 Ally Kaiahua said she was exposed to tear gas as police attempted to disperse crowds.

-“I think people are hurting and they’re angry and they’re trying to be heard because there’s no other way to get anyone’s attention,” Kaiahua, a 35-year-old white San Diego resident, said of the property damage.
+“I think people are hurting and they’re angry and they’re trying to be heard because there’s no other way to get anyone’s attention,” Kaiahua, a 35-year-old, white San Diego resident, said of the property damage.
 “It’s unfortunate but this has been part of our history and how things get done because they don’t listen any other way.”

 Hundreds of volunteers with brooms filled the streets Sunday morning to clean up shattered glass and debris.
 Some painted over storefront graffiti, even though the colors didn’t match.